ConvertAPI/convertapi-automator/README.md

 convertapi-automator --secret=<YOUR_SECRET_HERE> --dir=/convert/topdf --watch
 ```

-Output directories can contain multiple subdirectories, result will be converted in to each of them.
+Output directories can contain multiple subdirectories, results will be converted into each of them.
 There is no limitation on conversion chain length, so any number of directories can be nested.